 O’Toole concludes that even if the Obama Administration saved jobs, it “prolonged the recession by discouraging private investment in American industry.”

-Indeed, this very week, the World Economic Forum’s Global Competitiveness Report 2012-2013 (PDF) downgraded American competitiveness in part because the business community “continues to be critical toward public and private institutions” and is “concerned about the government’s ability to maintain arms length relationships with the private sector.”
+Indeed, this very week, the World Economic Forum downgraded (PDF) America’s competitiveness in its ranking in part because the business community “continues to be critical toward public and private institutions” and is “concerned about the government’s ability to maintain arms length relationships with the private sector.”

-Similarly, the Index of Economic Freedom, compiled annually by the conservative Heritage Foundation and The Wall Street Journal, points out that “recent government interventions have eroded limits on government” and, “Fading confidence in the government’s determination to promote or even sustain open markets has discouraged entrepreneurship and dynamic investment within the private sector.”
+Similarly, the Index of Economic Freedom, compiled annually by the conservative Heritage Foundation and The Wall Street Journal, argues that “recent government interventions have eroded limits on government” and,